 By Marika Sboros

-It’s not the definitive word for best weight loss diets but it’s close.
+It’s not the definitive word for the best weight-loss diets but it’s close.
 And it doesn’t venture into the contentious plant- versus animal-food divide.
 A major new Harvard study shows that replacing carbohydrates with fats speeds up metabolism.

 He says that the study shows that the case against carbohydrates is indeed growing.
 (That goes some way to balancing a recent Harvard study suggesting that low-carb diets shorten life-spans.)